Add your header text here

 Depending on the student’s objective, it will be better to opt for one program or another, but nevertheless we would like to give the reader the following advice:

-Beyond the duration of the program, what is important, to the extent that it is about transmitting real knowledge of how to manage or direct a specific type of company, those in air transport, is to do so through those professionals who are aeronautical or airport managers or directors.
+Beyond the duration of the program, the important thing, as it involves transmitting real knowledge of how to manage or direct a specific type of companies, those in air transport, is to do it through those professionals who are aeronautical or airport managers or directors.

 Therefore, the teacher must be a general manager or manager.
 He is the only one with the necessary knowledge.
-That will be the starting requirement, because logically the academic department will have to audit his or her skills as a teacher.
+This will be the starting requirement as logically the academic department will have to audit your teaching skills.
 But only and exclusively if the first requirement is met.

 Therefore, you should not study aeronautical and airport management in:

-In summary, training in aeronautical and airport management must be carried out in those educational institutions that have professionals in the field.
+, training in aeronautical and airport management should be conducted in those educational institutions that have professionals in the field.
 Teaching how to direct or manage requires having directed or managed.
 And this is the starting requirement, but it is not enough: pedagogy, charisma in class, empathy with the student, must be requirements that accompany the previous one.

 The second piece of advice we would like to give is that sometimes we spend too much time training when we don’t really need it.
 Aeronautical and airport management and direction is a specialization of other subjects such as business administration and management or aeronautical engineering.
 For this reason, a Graduate in Aeronautical Engineering or a Graduate in Business Administration and Management will be able to acquire excellent knowledge through a postgraduate degree and would not need a second degree.